openMF/web-app/docs/backend-proxy.md

 ```

 This forwards requests sent to `/fineract-provider/...` on the dev server to the Fineract backend root (for example,
-`/fineract-provider/1.0/...` becomes `https://sandbox.mifos.community/1.0/...`).
+`/fineract-provider/1.0/...` becomes `https://demo.mifos.community/1.0/...`).
 Use `pathRewrite` to strip the prefix
-because the sandbox exposes Fineract APIs at the root path.
+because the demo exposes Fineract APIs at the root path.

 **Error Handling:**